 We can arrange delivery to your home, your office, your neighbour or even direct to your wedding venue.
 It is entirely up to you.
 All we need is the full postal address; a contact name and a mobile phone number.
 If for some reason you will not be there to sign for the parcel then the courier can leave it, if given prior instructions, in a safe place or with a neighbour.
 You must specify where it can be left safe if you are not going to be there.
 We, and the courier, take no responsibility for any flowers left.
 We do not let them go back to the depot as they are a perishable food item.
 It is your responsibility to be there for delivery or make suitable arrangements.

 Sadly we can’t send to Northern Ireland as we cannot find reliable courier service to get the flowers there in good enough quality.

 Remove the outer packaging for recycling.
 The flowers should then be popped into the fridge in their punnets and left there until they are used.
 Make sure your fridge is not set below 4* or the flowers will be frost bitten even in their punnets.

 This largely depends upon the variety of flowers.
 Smaller and more delicate flowers like borage will not keep as well as larger more robust flowers.
-Some people have kept them for more than a week although we would suggest using them as fresh as possible and given that we deliver Tuesday through to Saturday there is really very little need for them to be kept longer than necessary.
+We would suggest using them as fresh as possible and given that we deliver Tuesday through to Saturday there is really very little need for them to be kept longer than necessary.
 If your flowers are to decorate a wedding cake then definitely order them to arrive the day before the wedding.
 If that day is already fully booked then apologies please try another supplier.
 Remember that these are fresh flowers that are out of water so they will not last indefinitely.
 You want them to be as fresh as possible on the cake.
 Alternatively consider petal confetti or dried flowers which hold better.